MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs-app-studio.md

 There is a paid version of *ngrok* that allows persistent names.
 If you use the free version your app will only be available during the current session on your development machine.
 If the machine is shut down or goes to sleep the service will no longer be available.
 Remember this when sharing the app for testing by other users.
 If you have to restart the service it will return a new address and you will have to update every place that uses that address.

-Make a note of the URL of your app because you will need this later when you register the app with Teams using App studio.
+Remember, make a note of the URL of your app because you will need this later when you register the app with Teams using App studio.
 Notepad works fine for this purpose.

 <a name="DeployToTeams"></a>

 ## Deploy your app to Microsoft Teams

-At this point you have an app hosted on the internet, but you have no way yet of telling Teams where to look, or even what your app is called.
-You now have to create an app package, which is little more than a text file that contains the app manifest, and some icons that the Teams client will use to properly display and brand your app.
-You can manually create this app package, or you can use App Studio, an app that runs in Teams that will simplify the process of registering the app.
-App Studio is the recommended way of creating the app package.
+At this point you have an app hosted on the internet, but you have no way yet of telling Teams where to look for it, or even what your app is called.
+To do this you now have to create an app package.
+This is little more than a text file that contains the app manifest and some icons that the Teams client will use to properly display and brand your app.
+You can manually create this app package, or you can use App Studio, a tool that runs in Teams that will simplify the process of registering the app.
+App Studio is the recommended way of creating and updating the app package.

 For either method you will need the following: